-The landlord continued, ‘I have spoken to the tenants and we have taken over the whole process for you.
-The men will slaughter the goat, prepare it and cut it into sizeable meat.
-Fix the light and the speaker.
+The landlord continued, ‘I have spoken to the tenants and we have taken over the whole process from you.
+The men will slaughter the goat, prepare it and cut it into sizeable pieces.
+Then fix the light and the speaker.
 The women will cook the ofe akwu, boil rice, fry and pepper soup the meat.
 We must give your daughter a befitting welcome…’

 The relief was so much that Donatus gasped with gratitude.
 But if Donatus showed his gratitude, Donatus will no longer be Donatus.
 So he began to moan over the pains in his feet until the landlord ran away for some relieving ointment.

 Christmas Day came through Donatus’ bedroom window in strong yellow brightness, making a beautiful pattern on the rug, with a rich background full of festive pandemonium, blaring Silent Night and whiffs of a thousand aromas.
 The neighbours might have laughed at him last night but he would have the last laugh today.
 They have become his slaves, doing his dirty business for him… Hahaha.